vkn84527/Guessing-Number-through-4-digit-pin/README.md

 If the digit is correct but at the wrong place, the computer should print “Y”.
 If both the digit and position is correct, the computer should print “R”.

+Program Preview :

+First, I write a function to generate a random four digit code using Python’s random module.
+Next, we define a function that asks for user input.
+Finally, we write a function that compares the generated code to the guessed code and gives appropriate results.